 In terms of recreational cycling in South Australia, the state has some great assets

-- The Barossa Trail which includes the Jack Bobridge Track, runs from Gawler to Tanunda through Nuriootpa and onto Angaston in the Barossa, passing world famous wineries and gourmet outlets on the way.
+- The Barossa Trail which includes the Jack Bobridge Track, runs from Gawler to Tanunda through Nuriootpa and on to Angaston in the Barossa, passing world famous wineries and gourmet outlets on the way.
 The path is a high quality 40kms paved track, that makes for a fun day or multi day cycling experience.
 We include this trail on our 6 day Tour de South Australia Vineyards or enjoy our Barossa + Clare self guided combo tour.

-- And finally the Shiraz Trail in McLaren Vale, a scenic and flat paved off road path that cuts a route through some of the most famous South Australian wineries, complete with views over the southern ocean, finishing with welcome dip on a hot day.
-Only 45 mins from Adelaide it's the prefect day trip which you can enjoy on our Tour de South Australia vineyards trip to experience this great trail.
+- And finally the Shiraz Trail in McLaren Vale, a scenic and paved off road path that cuts a route through some of the most famous South Australian wineries, complete with views over the southern ocean, finishing with welcome dip on a hot day.
+Only 45 mins from Adelaide it's the prefect day trip or jump on our Tour de South Australia vineyards trip to experience this great trail.

 You can see all our South Australia cycling tours below.